-As required by auditing standards, and taking into account our overall knowledge of the control environment, we perform procedures to address the risk of management override of controls, such that management may be in a position to make inappropriate accounting entries.
-On this audit we do not believe there is a fraud risk related to revenue recognition because the entity does not trade and therefore no revenue is recognised.
+As required by auditing standards, and taking into account our overall knowledge of the control environment, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
+On this audit we do not believe there is a fraud risk related to revenue recognition because the company did not earn revenue during the year.
 We did not identify any additional fraud risks.

-We performed procedures to verify any material post closing entries to supporting documentation.
+We performed procedures to verify any material post closing journal entries to supporting documentation.

-Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations
+Identifying and responding to risks of material misstatement related to compliance with laws and regulations

-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards), and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience through discussion with the directors and others management (as required by auditing standards), and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.